-Whether you’re a Florida native or just visiting, Hillsborough River State Park is a perfect destination.
-For natives, it’s a great place to get away from the life of the city and for RV visitors, it just might be the perfect place to stay if you want to discover Floridian nature without being too far from the city.
-That’s right, this park is only minutes away from Tampa, so you can easily experience both sides of Florida.
+Whether you’re a Florida native or an RV traveler looking for some fun in the sun, Hillsborough River State Park is a top destination for enjoying the great outdoors.
+Located less than a half-hour drive from Tampa, Hillsborough River State Park might just be the perfect place to stay if you want to discover Floridian nature without being too far from the city.

 RV Rentals in Hillsborough River State Park